Q: What are the distances of each leg of the race for Sprint, Olympic, and Half-Iron distances?

 Q: What should I expect in terms of water temperature?

-A: Historically, the Thornapple River is in the mid-70′s.
-Last year, it had a 10 degree jump in one week, and was recorded at 72 degrees on race day.
+A: Historically, the Thornapple River is in the mid-70’s.
+In 2014, it had a 10 degree jump in one week, and was recorded at 72 degrees on race day.

-Q: Will there be only 1 heat for the swim starts for each of the distances?
+Q: Will there be only one heat for the swim starts for each of the distances?

-A: No, there will be multiple waves for the swim start, depending on race age and distance.
-The Sprint event will also offer a “newbie” wave in each distance for those who have never done a triathlon before.
+A: No, there will be multiple waves for the swim start, depending on race age, gender, and distance.
+The Sprint event will also offer a “newbie” wave in for those who have never done a triathlon before or want a less competitive wave.

 Q: Will there be a pro or elite wave?